scottcorgan/deliver/README.md

 * `req` - the request object
 * `options`
-  * `root` - set the root directory that holds the static files to serve
+  * `root` - set the root directory that holds the static files to serve.
+This can be a path or a url
   * `index` - set a custom index file.
 Pass `false` to disable or pass a string or array of strings for a custom index file.
   * `statusCode` - override the status code
   * `contentType` - override the content type